jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 109	one exceeds the other, and because then putrection[putrefaction]
 P. 110	immortall, especially in the the[2x] Minerall Kingdome
 P. 124	Indeed prrticulars[particulars] may easily bee made, if you have
-P. 128	of it, sometimes by itselfe, and somemes[sometimes]
+P. 128	of it, sometimes by itself, and somemes[sometimes]
 P. 131	many: There was Hermes, who was at[as] it were one
 P. 142	come Mercury, and Mercury bee made Suphur[Sulphur],
 P. 144	in the third Princple[Principle] of Salt, seeing here wee
 P. 145	is not Minerall.
-The vettue[vertue] of the Animall Sulphur Of the Nature of Things.
+The vettue[virtue] of the Animall Sulphur Of the Nature of Things.
 P. 8	Sidenote: Monsters come fom[from] the Devill.
 P. 14	and are ripned[ripened] through heat, and moisture,